02-grammar.md

 }

 list must be an array/iterable in ctx.
 Use each (value, idx) in list to access value and index together.
-Inside the loop (and similarly in while) use stop / skip to control flow.
+Inside the loop (and similarly in while) use break / continue to control flow.

 2.9 While loops